Sherevv/Sherevv/README.md

 Hi there!

-I love Python, but if you wish, I can write in any language.
+I love Python, but if necessary, I can code in any language.
 Enough experience in web development.
 Now I am diving into the rich world of AI: machine learning, deep learning, computer vision.